Zeros of one-forms and homologically trivial fibrations: The proof

 \begin{proof} Up to perturbing $\alpha$ slightly, we may assume that $[\alpha]\in f^\ast H^1(A,\Q)$.
 Multiplying by a suitbale integer, we thus reduce to the case where $[\alpha]\in f^\ast H^1(A,\Z)$.
 Integration over $\alpha$ then yields as in \cite{Tischler} a submersive $\mathcal C^\infty$-map $g:X\to S^1$ to the circle with $g^\ast d\theta=\alpha$, where $\theta$ denotes the angular coordinate on $S^1$.
 In particular, $g$ is a $\mathcal C^\infty$-fiber bundle with $g^\ast H^1(S^1,\R)\subseteq f^\ast H^1(A,\R)$.

-Let $\K$ be an algebraically closed field of arbitrary characteristic.
+Let $\K$ be any infinite field.
 We first mimic the proof of \cite[Theorem A.1]{HS} to produce a $\K$-local system on $X$ with no cohomology.
 Let $L_{\lambda}$ be a generic $\K$-local system on $S^1$ with monodromy given by $\lambda \in \K$.
 Set

 Consider the Leray spectral sequence with $E_2$-term